High School Bridge Program

 The program allows for students at partner institutions to take:

-- Up to one course a semester from a prescribed list of courses as a junior, or two courses a semester, as a senior.
+- Up to two courses a semester from a prescribed list of courses as a junior or senior.

 - Students applying to Utica College, and indicating an intention to matriculate, will be granted a Utica College student mentor in their senior year of high school.